aismailoglu/LinkedList/README.md

 different classes and fields used for?
 How does the add method work exactly?

+Ans 1) There are two classes 1) Node, 2) LinkedList, Node is for data + referance. linkedlist to build the list. add method: 1. check the node , 2. in case of empty call the constructor of node and add first data. initialize the first = node;
+in case of is it not empty: create local variable and let it to be equal the first node.in case of local variable current not equal zero we but it equal next node. then add new node.

 Once you understand how the code for implementing the add operation works, you have completed this exercise. :-)